hiruna72/squigualiser/docs/base_shift_of_reverse_mapped_reads.md

 ![image](figures/base_shift/reverse_mapped_base_shift.png)

 The following table lists the proper base shift for reverse mapped reads.
+The user can simply provide the correct profile using `--profile` argument ([explained here](profiles.md)) and the base shift will be automatically handled.

 | Chemistry               | kmer size | base shift forward mapping | base shift reverse mapping | Link to the model                                                                                                                                    |
 |-------------------------|-----------|----------------------------|----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|